scotthooker/OpenRouter-ImageGen-MCP/README.md

 # OpenRouter ImageGen MCP

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to generate images using multiple AI models via the OpenRouter API.
+A Model Context Protocol (MCP) server that enables Claude Code to generate images using multiple AI models via the OpenRouter API.

 🌐 **[Visit our landing page at imageroutermcp.com](https://imageroutermcp.com)** for interactive documentation and examples!

+> **Built for Claude Code** - The official CLI for Claude by Anthropic

 ## Features